maheravi/Deep-Learning/README.md

 Weather temperature prediction a day of year using multilayer perceptron with tensorflow and keras.

+### Kaggle 17 Flowers

+17 flowers classification using fine-tuned VGG16 with tensorflow and keras

 ### With Musk or Without Mask? 😷

 Don't forget your mask!

-A simple classification of Wearing or forgetting mask using fine-tuned ResNet50V2 with tensorflow and keras with one epochs.
+A simple classification of Wearing or forgetting mask using fine-tuned ResNet50V2 with tensorflow and keras.
 Dataset prepared by: kaggle.com/ashishjangra27/gender-recognition-200k-images-celeba

 Results of confusion Matrix using one epoch are tableau below.